Optimal Differentially Private Model Training with Public Data: Introduction

 \section{Introduction}

-Training machine learning (ML) models on people's data can leak sensitive information, violating their privacy~\cite{inversionfred,shokri2017membership,carlini2021extracting}. \textit{Differential Privacy (DP)} prevents such leaks by providing a rigorous guarantee that no attacker can learn too much about any individual's data~\cite{dwork2006calibrating}.
-DP has been successfully deployed by various companies~\cite{apple-differential-privacy, thakurta2017learning,rappor14,ding2017collecting}, and by government agencies such as the U.S. Census Bureau~\cite{census-differential-privacy}.
-However, a major hindrance to more widespread adoption of DP in training ML models is that DP models are less accurate than their non-private counterparts.
+Training machine learning models on people's data can leak sensitive information, violating their privacy~\cite{inversionfred, shokri2017membership, carlini2021extracting}. \textit{Differential Privacy (DP)} prevents such leaks by providing a rigorous guarantee that no attacker can learn too much about any individual's data~\cite{dwork2006calibrating}.
+DP has been successfully deployed by various companies~\cite{apple-differential-privacy, thakurta2017learning,rappor14,ding2017collecting}, and by government agencies ~\cite{census-differential-privacy}.
+However, a major hindrance to more widespread adoption of DP is that DP-trained models are less accurate than their non-private counterparts.

-Leveraging \textit{public data}---that is free of privacy concerns---is a promising and practically important avenue for closing the accuracy gap between DP and non-private models~\cite{papernotsemi, avent2017blender, feldman2018privacy, amid2022public}.
-Public data may be provided by people who volunteer their data (e.g. product developers or early testers)~\cite{church2005personal, feldman2018privacy} or by people who receive incentives in exchange for their data.
+Leveraging \textit{public data}---that is free of privacy concerns---appears to be a promising and practically important avenue for closing the accuracy gap between DP and non-private models~\cite{papernotsemi, avent2017blender, feldman2018privacy, amid2022public}.
+For example, large language models (LLMs) are often pre-trained on public data and fine-tuned on private data~\cite{llmkerrigan2020differentially,llmli2021large,llmyu2021differentially}.
+Public data may be provided by people who volunteer (e.g. product developers or early testers)~\cite{church2005personal, feldman2018privacy} or sell their data.
 Data that is generated synthetically~\cite{torkzadehmahani2019dp, vietri2020new, boedihardjo2022covariance, he2023algorithmically} or released through a legal process~\cite{klimt2004enron} may serve as additional sources of public data.